stablecoinxyz/swap/README.md

 ## Deployment (Vercel)

-Making deploys or pull requests to the `main` branch will automatically deploy the project to Vercel
+Making commits or merging pull requests to the `main` branch will automatically deploy to Vercel (production environment at [https://swap.stablecoin.xyz](https://swap.stablecoin.xyz)).

 ## Author